CT712 LANforge RF Noise Generator and RADAR Simulator

 Hardware Specification

-- RADAR signal emulator and non-modulated RF Noise generator.
+- RADAR signal emulator, non-modulated, and modulated RF Noise Generator.

 - Includes HackRF Software Defined Radio and USB adapter.